CleverProgrammers/react-covid-tracker/README.md

 # React COVID Tracker

-### Want to join the BEST JavaScript Course on the planet and learn how to build the projects like Zoom Clone with JavaScript, NodeJS, and MongoDB?
+### Want to join the BEST JavaScript Course on the planet and learn how to build the projects like Covid Tracker with JavaScript, NodeJS, and MongoDB?

 Check out our `Profit With JavaScript Course`    :point_down: